Master Gardeners

 Master Gardeners share unbiased, research-based horticultural information with home landscapers and gardeners.
 Another important function of the organization is to encourage young people to enjoy the pleasures of flower and vegetable growing through the Junior Master Gardener program.

-If you enjoy gardening and like to learn to share your gardening knowledge, the Master Gardener program may be for you.
+If you enjoy gardening, like to learn, and to share your gardening knowledge, the Master Gardener program may be for you.
 All you need is an interest in gardening, an open mind, and a willingness to share your knowledge with others.
-The task to the Master Gardeners is to share unbiased, reliable, research-based information with home landscapers and gardeners.
+The task of the Master Gardeners is to share unbiased, reliable, research-based information with home landscapers and gardeners.
 Another important function is to encourage young people to enjoy the pleasures of flower and vegetable growing.

 Certified Active Master Gardener

-To maintain certified University of Illinois Master Gardener status requires a minimum of 20 hours of volunteer service and 10 hours of education annually and is valid for one year.
+To maintain certified University of Illinois Master Gardener status, volunteers are required to complete a minimum of 20 hours of volunteer service and 10 hours of continuing education annually.
+Certification is valid for one year.

 Title